conda-forge/cfep/cfep-03.md

 - The package needs a feedstock and will be maintained via PRs as any other package;

-- If the CI time limits are the only impediment for the build one should ping the core team in the feedstock and a local build;
+- If the CI resources (which includes time, memory, disk-space and special hardware) are the only impediments for the build, one should ping the core team in the feedstock and a local build;

 - When a PR is approved, someone "blessed" by a core member will build the package locally, following the [conda-forge docs](https://conda-forge.org/docs/maintainer/updating_pkgs.html#testing-changes-locally) for local builds.
 Always be sure to check the docs for the latest best practices.